Skip to main content

 Must-Try Dishes: Caramel pork banh mi, Lemongrass chicken rice bowl, Crunchy monster spring rolls

-What makes it special: Fast-casual Vietnamese bowls and bánh mì with flexible protein choices.
+What Makes it Special: Fast-casual Vietnamese bowls and bánh mì with flexible protein choices.